Aleksander Hetland

 Aleksander Hetland (born 26 December 1982) is a Norwegian former swimmer.
 Hetland, who represented Bærumssvømmerne, had his strength in the medley events.
 He became world champion in the men's 50 metre breaststroke in the 2012 Short Course Worlds in Istanbul.

-At the 2004 Short Course Worlds in Indianapolis, IN, USA, Hetland finished fourth in the 100 m individual medley, setting the Norwegian Record with his time of 54.44.
+At the 2004 Short Course Worlds in Indianapolis, Indiana, US, Hetland finished fourth in the 100 m individual medley, setting the Norwegian Record with his time of 54.44.

 He claimed his first international swimming medal at the 2006 Short Course European Championships in Helsinki, where he received the bronze medal in the 100 m individual medley, improving his Norwegian Record to 53.70.
 Hetland followed that up with success at the 2007 SC Europeans, winning the silver medal on 50 m breaststroke and setting a new Nordic Record, with 26.93.
 In 2009, he won gold medal in the 50 m breaststroke gold in the European short course championship in Istanbul.

 He is a former member of Asker svømmeklubb.